stepanstipl/kore/doc/local-quick-start.md

 ### Kind

-Please ensure if you are runing the local deployment you have the kind binary installed (https://kind.sigs.k8s.io/docs/user/quick-start/)
+Please ensure if you are running the local deployment you have the kind binary installed (https://kind.sigs.k8s.io/docs/user/quick-start/)

 ### Google Cloud account